kurt-apple/or-else/README.md

   - [ ] Toggle Dark Theme in Settings
 - [ ] Create user should create first daily log
 - [ ] stackblitz - pinia-orm find() and (where) on @belongsTo bug
+- [ ] make it so you don't have to refresh the homepage
+- [ ] make habits page so you don't have to refresh